Maximizing Nodularity in the Ductile Iron Casting Process

 Let's discuss these considerations one by one.

-Pig iron (aka crude iron) forms the foundation of a ductile cast iron casting and the overwhelming percentage of its composition, so it's imperative we start off right.
+Pig iron (aka crude iron) forms the foundation of a ductile cast iron casting and the overwhelming percentage of its composition, so we must start right.
+While ductile iron can be created using steel scrap, the primary feedstock for most foundries is pig iron, which offers superior properties.
+Pig iron has low residual elements and consistent chemistry, contributing to better casting and manufacturing processes.

 We do not want to spend a lot of time and energy "rolling around in the mud" with our pig iron — filtering out residual elements that will interfere with nodule formation ( e.g. titanium, arsenic, lead, tin, antimony, bismuth, and especially sulfur) and/or dirty our metal matrix structure with carbides (chromium, molybdenum, vanadium, manganese).